manza/exam-study-java-1Z0-813/README.md

-(done) - Operate on file and directory paths by using the Paths class (done) - Check, delete, copy, or move a file or directory by using the Files class (done) - Recursively access a directory tree by using the DirectoryStream and FileVisitor interfaces
-- Find a file by using the PathMatcher interface, and use Java SE 8 I/O improvements, including Files.find(), Files.walk(), and lines() methods
+(done) - Operate on file and directory paths by using the Paths class (done) - Check, delete, copy, or move a file or directory by using the Files class (done) - Recursively access a directory tree by using the DirectoryStream and FileVisitor interfaces (done) - Find a file by using the PathMatcher interface, and use Java SE 8 I/O improvements, including Files.find(), Files.walk(), and lines() methods
-- Observe the changes in a directory by using the WatchService interface
+(done) - Observe the changes in a directory by using the WatchService interface

 ## Java Collections
 - Develop code that uses diamond with generic declarations